zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/What-is-Ethereum.rst

-What is Ethereum?
+What is Expanse?
 =================

-Ethereum, like any advanced system, will mean different things to different people.
+Expanse, like any advanced system, will mean different things to different people.
 As you read this section, some bits may not resonate with you or even make sense.
 That is fine, just skip to the next paragraph and hopefully that one will be more enlightening.
 If you reach